 NOT SO SWEET

 Type 2 diabetes can sometimes be reversed with lifestyle choices and dietary changes, meaning no more pricey medication.
 Though it is possible for diabetics to eat out, highly processed foods are more likely to have high glycemic loads that raise blood glucose levels.
-Here are 15 foods, some of which might seem healthy, that diabetics would do well to avoid.
+Understanding the avoid-at-all-costs foods list and what can be swapped is a diabetic's best defense.
+Here are the foods that diabetics would do well to avoid.